uriborrajo/HETGEN1000/README.md

 IMPORTANT - You have to verify that the fastq files use exactly four lines per sequence, otherwise this program will not recognise these sequences.

-The output of the program will be three files, the first two will contain the reads of the matching pairs and the third one will contain the reads of the matching pairs.
+The program's output will be three files, the first two contains the reads of the matching pairs and the third one the reads of the matching pairs.

 Usage: python fastqCombinePairedEnd.py input1 input2 separator

 input1 = LEFT  fastq or fastq.gz file (R1)

 input2 = RIGHT fastq or fastq.gz file (R2)

 separator

 ```